lightoj-dev/problem-tutorials/1026/en.md

 # LOJ 1026 - Critical Links

-Suppose there is a interconnected network between several server or nodes,In these network some nodes are said critical link which generates two disjoint(there is no other path) sub-networks such that any two servers of a sub-network are interconnected
+Suppose there is a interconnected network between several server or nodes, in these network some nodes are said to be critical link which generates two disjoint (there is no other path) sub-networks such that any two servers of a sub-network are interconnected.

 ## Solution